ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

 ### Presentation

-Derivation of a presentation is done by the holder using the `ProofGen` operation from [@!I-D.irtf-cfrg-bbs-signatures, section 3.5.3].
+Derivation of a presentation is done by the holder using the `ProofGen` operation from [@!I-D.irtf-cfrg-bbs-signatures, Section 3.5.3].

 This operation utilizes the issuer's public key as `PK`, the Issuer Header as `header`, the issuance proof as `signature`, the